What is the Access to Recovery Program?

 What services are available through ATR?

-Services include all types of substance abuse treatment.
-Recovery support services available to participants include psychiatric evaluation, mental health counseling, spiritual and faith based support, recovery housing, employment and job training, life skills classes, recovery coaching, child care and transportation.
+Services include methadone treatment and recovery support services including, spiritual and faith based support, recovery housing, employment and job training, life skills classes, recovery coaching, child care and transportation.

 Where are services provided?